 13:28 Now one of the sons of Joiada son of Eliashib the high priest was a son-in-law of Sanballat the Horonite.
 So I banished him from my sight.

 Nehemiah’s arch-enemy Sanballat had penetrated even further than Tobiah.
 His daughter had married one of the high priest’s sons.

 I drove him away is very vivid: “I chased him away”.

-Neh 13:29 Remember them, O my God, because they defiled the priestly office and the covenant of the priesthood and of the Levites.
+13:29 Please remember them, O my God, because they have defiled the priesthood, the covenant of the priesthood, and the Levites.

 ‘I cleansed, I assigned, I provided’ makes, says Kidner, ‘a far less brilliant epitaph that Caesar’s boast, “I came, I saw, I conquered”.
 But Nehemiah’s work was the making of his people.
 His reforming zeal, partnered by the educative thoroughness of Ezra, gave to post-exilic Israel a virility and clarity of faith which it never wholly lost.
 This would have been the memorial most to his liking.
 This, indeed, now crowned by the lasting benefits of his book to the Christian church, surely constitutes a major part of heaven’s answer to his repeated prayer, ‘Remember me, O my God, for good.’
 (Kidner)